-At logistics level, aspects linked to i) the cost of the monitoring, ii) the accessibility of samples and data, iii) the prior existence of permanent or seasonal data collection arrangements (strandings networks, campaign for observation and monitoring by diving, etc.) are essential and must be widely taken into account.
-Continuous monitoring of entanglement/strangling by existing strandings networks would for example enable us to break free from the constraints related to seasonal variations.
-Sharing pre-existing campaigns of observation by diving, to which an additional monitoring objective is assigned (entanglement), would lessen monitoring costs and guarantee accessibility to data and samples that would be less random than that based on the unpredictable nature of events such as strandings.
+From the logistics viewpoint, aspects linked to:

+- i) the cost of the monitoring;

+- ii) the accessibility of samples and data;

+- iii) the prior existence of permanent or seasonal data collection arrangements (stranding networks, campaign for observation and monitoring by diving, etc.) are essential and must be widely taken into account.
+Continuous monitoring of entanglement/strangling by existing stranding networks would for example enable us to break free from the constraints related to seasonal variations.
+Sharing pre-existing campaigns of observation by diving, to which an additional monitoring objective is assigned (entanglement), would lessen monitoring costs and guarantee

+accessibility to data and samples that would be less random than that based on the unpredictable nature of events such as strandings.

-To sum up, existing data on the strangling and entanglement of marine species is still too ill listed and insufficient for making analyses concerning impact analyses and justifying the development of permanent monitoring networks.
-The strategy recommended at this stage is to organise and structure complementary data collection and to do pilot experiments in a coordinated way that will enable scientific and technical bases for monitoring this kind of interaction to be defined, and modes of monitoring that suit the Mediterranean context specified.
-The work should focus on: the prevalence of entanglement/strangling of Mediterranean species, the identifying and mapping of risk areas (presence of fishing gear, distribution of sensitive species, probability of encounters between sensitive species and litter, etc.) and the rationalising of existing data collection arrangements and procedures (strandings networks, networks for observing Marine Protected Areas, campaigns of diving in submersibles or ROVs (Remotely Operated Vehicles).
-The entire approach should give rise to better information in support of the measures to reduce marine litter that will be implemented in the future and permit the defining of a monitoring strategy that is suited to the Regional Plan on Marine Litter (RPML).
+To sum up, existing data on the strangling and entanglement of marine species is still inadequately recorded and insufficient for making impact analyses and for justifying the development of permanent monitoring networks.
+The strategy recommended at this stage is to organize and structure complementary data collection and to do pilot experiments in a coordinated way which would then establish the scientific and technical bases for monitoring this kind of interaction and which would also specify the modes of monitoring which are suitable for the Mediterranean.

+The work should focus on:

+- i) the prevalence of entanglement/strangling of Mediterranean species; - the identification and mapping of risk areas (presence of fishing gear, distribution of sensitive species, probability of encounters between sensitive species and marine litter, etc.); and - iii) the rationalizing of existing data collection arrangements and procedures (stranding networks, networks for observing Marine Protected Areas, campaigns of diving in submersibles or ROVs (Remotely Operated Vehicles).
+The entire approach should give rise to better information in support of the measures to reduce marine litter that will be implemented in the future and permit the defining of a monitoring strategy that is suited to the UN Environment/MAP Regional Plan on Marine Litter Management in the Mediterranean.

-5. Other impacts
+5. OTHER IMPACTS